Additive codes attaining the Griesmer bound: Small parameters

 \section{Small parameters}

-In this section we want to collect results on $n_q(r,h;s)$ for small parameters.
+While the minimum possible length of a $k$-dimensional linear code over $\F_q$ is given by the Griesmer bound if the desired minimum Hamming distance $d$ is sufficiently large, the gap to the Griesmer bound is unbounded in $k$ \cite{dodunekov1984note,rousseva2019linear}.
+So, in this section we want to collect results on $n_q(r,h;s)$ for small parameters.
 For results for $q=2$ and $q=3$ we refer to Subsection~\ref{subsec_q_2} and Subsection~\ref{subsec_q_3}, respectively.
+For results for $(r,h)=(5,2)$ we refer to Subsection~\ref{subsec_dimension_2_5}.
 Here we start with some parametric results.
 As mentioned before, we have $n_q(r,h;s)= \infty$ for $r\le h$, so that we assume $r\ge h+1$ in the following.
 We are especially interested in the integral cases where $r/h\in\N$.
 Ignoring the degenerated case $r=h$, the first interesting case $r=2h$ can be completely solved: \begin{theorem} \end{theorem} \begin{proof} The lower bound follows from Theorem~\ref{thm_partition} and the upper bound from Lemma~\ref{lemma_one_weight_bound}. \end{proof}

 Clearly we have $n_q(3,1;1)=1$.
 For odd $q$ the upper bound $n_q(3,1;2)\le q+1$ was shown in \cite{bose1947mathematical} and an \emph{oval} (conic) in $\PG(2,q)$ shows $n_q(3,1;2)\ge q+1$ for all field sizes $q$.
 Segre \cite{segre1955ovals} has shown that all examples attaining $n_q(3,1;2)=q+1$ are equivalent for odd $q$, cf.~\cite{jarnefelt1949observation}.
 For even $q$ each faithful projective $1-(q+1,3,2)_q$ system can be extended to a faithful projective $1-(q+2,3,2)_q$ system, which is called \emph{hyperoval}.
 The upper bound $n_q(3,1;2)\le q+2$ follows from the Griesmer bound, as shown below when setting $t=1$, $i=q-1$.